In the market for a new business communications platform? Here is your guide to upgrading your business communications.

-In the past, all phone systems resided within a company’s location and required onsite telecom switching equipment, which company’s typically stored in a small room or phone closet.
+In the past, all phone systems resided within a company’s location and required onsite telecom switching equipment, which companies typically stored in a small room or phone closet.
 The hardware was expensive to purchase up front, and additional features required additional hardware.
-Onsite phone systems were expensive and not easily scalable (and they still aren’t today).
-As a company grew and needed new phone lines, there was a need for additional equipment.
+Onsite phone systems were costly and not easily scalable (and they still need to be today).
+As the company grew and needed new phone lines, there was a need for additional equipment.
 It also required maintenance to keep the phone system running, make changes, or fix any issues.
 Today, there are cloud-hosted Unified Communications as a Service (UCaaS) options with no onsite equipment because the provider manages your phone switch remotely and takes care of all maintenance.
 Onsite equipment is minimal except for the phone handsets themselves.

 Another benefit of cloud-based hosted voice service is you typically get more features included without having to pay for additional equipment upfront or having to pay for upgrades to add new features.
 Features are driven by software updates, which are easily pushed into the cloud network and not dependent on hardware upgrades.